devsyedmohsin/portfolio-template/README.md

 ## Customizing the Template

-Follow these three steps to fashion an awe-inspiring portfolio of your own.
+Please follow these three steps to make an awe-inspiring portfolio of your own.

 - [Cloning the repository](#cloning-the-repository)
 - [Editing the Template](#editing-the-template)